 Debt collectors must abide by state and federal laws in the United States.
 For example, the Fair Debt Collection Practices Act prohibits a debt collector from using abusive, unfair, or deceptive practices.
 In addition, the FDCPA provides you with many rights to ensure that collection agencies don’t take advantage of you.
 In particular:

 - It is a violation of federal law for 11 Charter Communications to report inaccurate or incomplete information on your credit report.

-- Debt validation.
-Under the FDCPA, you have the right to validate a debt.
-Upon request, the collection agency a debt validation letter.
-By law, they have 30 days to prove to you, within 30 days, that the account is really your responsibility and the amount of money you owe is accurate.
+- You have a legal right to request debt validation on an alleged debt.
+Send the collection agency a debt validation letter.
+By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.
 This is usually done by sending a debt validation letter.

 - 11 Charter Communications may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- 11 Charter Communications must be honest about who they are and what they are trying to do.
+- 11 Charter Communications must be honest about who they are and what they are attempting to do.
 They must notify you that they are a collection agency both orally and in writing.